 Get a Good Estimate from Concrete Contractor

 Consider the time taken to deliver the estimate.
-If a contractor tells you that the estimate will be done within a few days, but doesn’t actually get it to you within a week, this is likely a reflection of their work on the job as well.
-You want to find a contractor who sticks to their word, consider whether or not they did everything they said they would in regard to the estimate.
-Is an excelent way to evaluate the future of your project and prevent any possible setbacks due to bad work ethic.
+If a contractor tells you that the estimate will be done within a few days but doesn’t actually get it to you within a week, this is likely a reflection of their work on the job as well.
+You want to find a contractor who sticks to their word and considers whether they did everything they said they would regarding the estimate.
+It is an excellent way to evaluate your project’s future and prevent any possible setbacks due to a bad work ethic.

 Ask a Concrete Contractor More Questions

-Step 2: It’s you obligations to ask questions.
-There’s so much questions to think about in hiring any contractor.
-You might consider a few tips to find a contractor who fits best with your own ideas:
+Step 2: It’s your obligation to ask questions.
+There are so many questions to think about in hiring any contractor.
+Moreover, you might consider a few tips to find a contractor who fits best with your own ideas:

 - What is the contractor’s record on complaint resolution?
 Make sure to get references, check their Google reviews of past work.

-Get everything in writing, and spell out exactly what the contractor will and will not do, starting from the estimate.
+Get everything in writing, and spell out exactly what the concrete contractor will and will not do, starting from the estimate.
 The contract is one of the best ways to prevent issues before you start.
-The contract protects you and the contractor by including everything you have both agreed upon and all concerns are addressed to avoid a miscommunication.
+The contract protects you and the contractor by including everything you have both agreed upon, and all concerns are addressed to avoid miscommunication.

 Step 3: Beware of scams.
-The best way to prevent a bad experience when you’re trying to find a contractor is to take a proactive approach to researching all potential candidates.
-Your possible negative experience should be reduced significantly, if you use the following tips to avoid problematic contractors:
+The best way to prevent a bad experience when trying to find a concrete contractor is to take a proactive approach to research all potential candidates.
+Also, you should reduce your possible negative experience significantly if you use the following tips to avoid problematic contractors: